roboflow/inference/docs/quickstart/run_model_on_image.md

 _You can skip this step if you already have Inference installed and running._

 The Inference Server runs in Docker.
 Before we begin, make sure you have installed Docker on your system.
-To learn how to install Docker, refer to the [official Docker installation guide](https://docs.docker.com/get-docker/).
+To learn how to install Docker, refer to the <a href="https://docs.docker.com/get-docker/" target="_blank">official Docker installation guide</a>.

 Once you have Docker installed, you are ready to download Roboflow Inference.
 The command you need to run depends on what device you are using.